MKLab-ITI/JGNN/tutorials/GNN.md

 4. [Example architecture](#example-architecture)
 5. [GNN training](#gnn-training)

+*Full implementations can be found in the [examples](../JGNN/src/examples/nodeClassification/APPNP.java).*

 ## Initializing a GNN builder
 The `FastBuilder` class for building GNN architectures extends the generic `LayerBuilder` with common graph neural network operations.